murtoncal/Physical-Activity-Recognition/README.md

 ### Findings

 The results of each experiment in this project can be seen below.
-The chosen evaluation metrics for activity recognition performance are F-Measure and computational cost.
+The chosen evaluation metrics for activity recognition performance are F-measure and computational cost.
 Various sample generation parameters were used to investigate their importance for activity recognition.

 <p align="center">
 <img src="/images/diss_results.png" width="575" align="center"/>